-Or send email anytime to: info (at) sloanfineart.com
+Or feel free to email us anytime at info (at) sloanfineart.com.

 We are not currently reviewing submissions.
 Please do not send unsolicited